solegalli/trainindatablog/_posts/2023-02-23-master-data-binning-in-python-using-pandas.md

 boundary values are not determined by the data itself but rather by the data analyst or the problem domain.

-Arbitrary binning is useful when the data has a specific meaning or context that cannot be c aptured by other binning methods.
+Arbitrary binning is useful when the data has a specific meaning or context that cannot be captured by other binning methods.
 For example, on an e-commerce website, we might group customers into different categories based on their shopping habits or purchase history.
 This would involve creating custom bins that are relevant to the problem rather than relying on statistical criteria to determine the bin boundaries.